theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/documentation/bwcube/parameterization.md

 Corresponds to the setting [*Cube Name*](index.md/#look-up-a-bw-cube-or-query) in the {{ bwcube }} {{ component }}.

 #### DelimiterForMultipleSSISVariableValues
-Delimiter for multiple input variables, see [Parameterizing using SSIS Variables](#parameterizing-using-ssis-variables).
+Delimiter for multiple input variables, see [Parameterization using SSIS Variables](#parameterization-using-ssis-variables).

 #### IgnoreMDXErrors
 If set to *true*, MDX errors do not lead to SSIS errors.

 #### MDXVariable
-Enter an SSIS variable in the MDX textbox and fill the SSIS variable with the complete MDX statement, see [Parameterizing using SSIS Variables](#parameterizing-using-ssis-variables).
+Enter an SSIS variable in the MDX textbox and fill the SSIS variable with the complete MDX statement, see [Parameterization using SSIS Variables](#parameterization-using-ssis-variables).

 #### StringConversion
 Corresponds to the seeting [String Conversion](settings.md/#string-conversion).